microsoft/onnxruntime/docs/onnxruntime_extensions.md

 You could even manually edit the **required_operators.config** if you know the custom operators required and don't want to build the shared library.

 ### Build and Disable Exceptions
 You could add argument `--disable_exceptions` to disable exceptions in both onnxruntime and onnxruntime-extensions.

-However, if the custom operators you used in onnxruntime-extensions (such as BlingFireTokenizer) use c++ exceptions, then you will also need to add argument `--enable_wasm_exception_throwing_override` to enable **Emscripten** link in exception throwing support library.
+However, if the custom operators you used in onnxruntime-extensions (such as BlingFireTokenizer) use c++ exceptions, then you will also need to add argument `--enable_wasm_exception_throwing_override` to enable **Emscripten** to link in exception throwing support library.
+If this argument is not set, Emscripten will throw linking errors.

 ### Example Build Command
 ```console